pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 In OpenPGP, we have long-lived keys that may be stored on devices that do not receive communications, or even offline.
 Compromise of long-lived keys alone, without compromise of endpoint devices containing the actual messages, is a plausible attack scenario.

+We prefer the use of a double ratchet mechanism because it automatically allows deniable authentication.
+This is because authentication relies on knowledge of a shared secret and not asymmetric cryptography:

+a) knowledge of the shared ratchet state is sufficient to for Bob to authenticate the messages sent by Alice.
+b) a message from Alice to Bob could be convincingly forged by Bob after the fact.

 The privacy effectiveness of the double ratchet is significantly improved if disappearing messages are also implemented.

 ## Design